Buoyed By Polls, S.Africas Radical Left Party Launches Election Campaign - UrduPoint

 Buoyed By Polls, S.Africa's Radical Left Party Launches Election Campaign

-Durban, (APP - UrduPoint / Pakistan Point News - 10th Feb, 2024) Rising in the polls and vying to become South Africa's leading opposition party, the radical leftist Economic Freedom Fighters (EFF) will launch its electoral campaign on Saturday ahead of a hotly contested vote.
+Durban, (APP - UrduPoint / Pakistan Point News - 10th Feb, 2024) Rising in the polls and vying to become South Africa's leading opposition party, the radical leftist Economic Freedom Fighters (EFF) launches its electoral campaign on Saturday ahead of a hotly contested vote.

-Julius Malema, the party's firebrand leader, is expected to unveil its manifesto at a stadium seating about 55,000 people in the country's third-largest city of Durban.
+Dozens of buses packed with EFF supporters arrived early morning in the country's third largest city Durban, where firebrand leader Julius Malema is expected to unveil the party's manifesto.

+After a long overnight trip, 26-year-old tourism student Mnqondisi Nkosi said he was "tired but ready to see our leader Julius Malema".

+Food, water and sanitary pads were handed out as some frantically changed into the red-coloured party T-shirts on offer.

+Street vendors selling meat, refreshments and party clothing were on every street around the venue.

-Renowned for its theatrics, the EFF has gained prominence advocating for radical reforms including land redistribution and the nationalisation of key economic sectors to tackle deep inequalities that persist in the country more than three decades after the end of apartheid.
+Renowned for its theatrics, the EFF has gained prominence advocating radical reforms including land redistribution and nationalising key economic sectors to tackle deep inequalities that persist more than three decades after the end of apartheid.

 "Malema is popular because he has risen up as a person who openly challenges authority head on for failing to liberate black people," independent political analyst Sandile Swana told AFP.